awsdocs/aws-systems-manager-user-guide/doc_source/automation-action-runcommand.md

 InstanceIds
 The instance IDs where you want the command to run\.
 You can specify a maximum of 50 IDs\.
 You can also use the pseudo parameter `{{RESOURCE_ID}}` in place of instance IDs to more easily run the command on all instances in the target group\.
-For more information about pseudo parameters, see [About Pseudo Parameters](mw-cli-register-tasks-parameters.md)\. \.
+For more information about pseudo parameters, see [About pseudo parameters](mw-cli-register-tasks-parameters.md)\. \.
 Another alternative is to send commands to a fleet of instances by using the Targets parameter\.
 The Targets parameter accepts Amazon EC2 tags\.
-For more information about how to use the Targets parameter, see [Using Targets and Rate Controls to Send Commands to a Fleet](send-commands-multiple.md)\.
+For more information about how to use the Targets parameter, see [Using targets and rate controls to send commands to a fleet](send-commands-multiple.md)\.
 Type: StringList
 Required: No \(If you don't specify InstanceIds or use the `{{RESOURCE_ID}}` pseudo parameter, then you must specify the Targets parameter\.\)

 Targets
 An array of search criteria that targets instances by using a Key,Value combination that you specify\.
 Targets is required if you don't provide one or more instance IDs in the call\.
-For more information about how to use the Targets parameter, see [Using Targets and Rate Controls to Send Commands to a Fleet](send-commands-multiple.md)\.
+For more information about how to use the Targets parameter, see [Using targets and rate controls to send commands to a fleet](send-commands-multiple.md)\.
 Type: MapList \(The schema of the map in the list must match the object\.
 For information, see [Target](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_Target.html) in the *AWS Systems Manager API Reference*\.
 Required: No \(If you don't specify Targets, then you must specify InstanceIds or use the `{{RESOURCE_ID}}` pseudo parameter\.\)
 Here is an example: